Quantum Entanglement Dynamics of Spacetime and Matter: Information-complete quantum fields and the state-dynamics postulate

-To summarize, the informational completeness principle puts a profound restriction on what are physical systems and how to describe physical systems.
-Quantum relativity stated above gives precisely an informational interpretation of the gauge invariance in conventional quantum field theory under local Lorentz transformations, local gauge transformations and diffeomorphism \cite{Rovelli-book}.
+To summarize, the information-completeness principle puts a profound restriction on what are physical systems and how to describe the physical systems.
+Quantum relationalism stated above gives precisely an information-interpretation of the gauge invariance in conventional QFT under local Lorentz transformations, local gauge transformations, and diffeomorphism \cite{Rovelli-book}.
 Namely, given the conventional gauge invariance, complete information of the trinary fields is invariant.
-However, it seems that the informational completeness puts stronger restrictions on our field-theoretical description than the usual gauge invariance; for instance, it is meaningless to talk about free particles and free fields in the ICQFT.
-We leave this issue for further consideration.
-Below let us show how the ICQT leads to a coherent picture of unifying gravity and matter.
+However, it seems that the information completeness puts stronger restrictions on our field-theoretical description than the usual gauge invariance; for instance, either $\hat{\psi}$ or $\hat{A}$ alone is information-incomplete field in the ICQFT.
+To be more clear on this point, let us recall that a harmonic oscillator in classical mechanics can have any continuous positive energy.
+But quantum mechanics restricts its energy to be discrete values such that the oscillator's classical state space that is previously physical according to classical principles is now severely constrained by quantum principles.
+Here the situation is completely the same.
+The information-completeness principle, or put differently, the kinematics-dynamics indivisibility of the theory, severely restricts the allowed state space of the quantized fields such that the originally physical states in conventional QFT become unphysical in our new description.
+Below let us show how the ICQFT leads to a conceptually compelling picture of unifying gravity and matter.

-\section{\textbf{Quantum state of gravity and matter}}
+\section{Quantum state of gravity and matter}

-The classical Einstein field equation reads \cite{Rovelli-book}
+The classical Einstein field equation reads \cite{Rovelli-book}: